drohmer/inf585_lab_code/README.md

 ./00_introduction
 ```

-More details are provided in the dedicated [Installation setup and Compilation page](https://imagecomputing.net/cgp/compilation) if needed.
+More details are provided in the dedicated [Installation setup and Compilation page](https://imagecomputing.net/cgp/compilation) if needed (Windows, Linux, Mac).

 ## Requirement